 On March 14, 1935, 60 Commonwealth was acquired by William Bradford Sprout, Jr., of Hingham.
 In January of 1936, he applied for (and subsequently received) permission to convert the house from a single-family home into a six-family dwelling.
 In March of 1936, he amended his plans to increase the occupancy to eight apartments.

 On May 11, 1936, 60 Commonwealth was acquired from William Bradford Sprout, Jr., by real estate dealer Wallace Raymond Marden.
-He and his wife, Marjorie L. (Maclary) Marden, lived in Hingham and he maintained his office at 501 Beacon.
-On October 23, 1940, he transferred the property to himself as trustee of the Investment Realty Trust.
+He and his wife, Marjorie Lewis (Maclary) Marden, lived in Hingham and he maintained his office at 501 Beacon.
+On October 23, 1940, he transferred the property to himself as trustee of the Investment Realty Trust, and on August 30, 1943, he transferred it to his sister-in-law, Helen Elizabeth (Maclary) Baader, the widow of Albert Stanley Baader, as trustee of the Holden Realty Trust.

 The property changed hands and on October 16, 1945, was acquired by Mutual Associates, Inc., of which Irving W. Boyer was the president and Samuel M. Lewis was the treasurer.
 Irving Boyer and Samuel Lewis also owned 56 Commonwealth, which they transferred to Mutual Associates in November of 1945.